 Work Area Timescale Responsible Officer(s) Governance / Corporate Plan Priority Action and Outcome Continue to review the Local Code of Corporate Governance and to monitor the Governance Work Plan for the year 1⁄2 yearly review Legal and Democratic Services Manager This is the overall framework that monitors the priority outcomes for the Corporate Plan Reviews to be held in December 2017 and June 2018.
-Progress December 2017 review as detailed in the report.
-Information Governance March 2018 Director of Finance and Corporate Services To ensure that the Council complies with data protection principles and safeguards the data that it manages Policies and monitoring arrangements to be reviewed during the year to ensure consistency of approach and compliance ahead of changes to Data Protection Regulations in May 2018.
-Progress An independent analysis of the Council's arrangements was completed in October 2017.
-Following this analysis, actions arising from a risk assessment are currently being addressed.
-Procurement Regulations December 2017 Director of Finance and Corporate Services Proper procurement practice To ensure all staff involved in procurement at whatever level are updated on the Council's procurement procedures and wider procurement practice.
-Progress Senior Managers were briefed at a performance board meeting on 31st October.
-The Council has agreed to enter into a Shared Service Arrangement with other public bodies in Derbyshire.
-As part of this arrangement, training and briefing sessions will be held across the Council.
+Progress Completed.
+Reviewed and reported as planned.
+Information Governance March 2018 Strategic Director Corporate Resources To ensure that the Council complies with data protection principles and safeguards the data that it manages Policies and monitoring arrangements to be reviewed during the year to ensure consistency of approach and compliance ahead of changes to Data Protection Regulations in May 2018.Progress Completed.
+Report to Full Council on 12th April.
+Procurement Regulations December 2017 Strategic Director Corporate Resources Proper procurement practice To ensure all staff involved in procurement at whatever level are updated on the Council's procurement procedures and wider procurement practice.
+Progress Completed.
+Senior Managers were briefed at a performance board meeting on 31st October 2017 and then again by the Head of Procurement from the new shared service arrangement in Derbyshire on 8th February 2018.
+An open day also took place on 15th March 2018 with specific training for Housing staff in May 2018.